DEFRA/ffc-development-guide/docs/backlog-management.md

 It is the responsibility of the person who worked on the task to find a reviewer.
 The issue should be reassigned to the reviewer who becomes the new owner.

-Teams should not pick up new issues if there are outstanding issues to review.
+Teams should not pick up new issues if there are outstanding issues to review to prevent a bottleneck.

 ### Done
 Issues that have been delivered and successfully reviewed.